 Researchers have discovered a range of nutrients that are essential to eye health.
 These nutrients have been shown to protect the eyes, slow eye damage and possibly even improve vision and eye function.

 One of the leading cause of adult blindness and vision loss in adults over sixty is macular degeneration which affects millions of Americans.
 Factors that increase the risk are smoking, poor diet, obesity, high blood pressure, family history, aging, and a newly discovered gene, which is strongly associated with macular degeneration.
 That leads to decrease in vision in which still you have peripheral vision, but lose your central vision.
 Another very common cause of blindness is cataract.
 Cataract is a clouding of the lens inside the eye which leads to a decrease in vision and is conventionally treated with surgery.

-The good thing is that a few simple supplements can significantly reduce eyesight issues and might even improve vision.
+The good thing is that a few simple supplements can significantly reduce eyesight issues and might even improve vision and prevent eye twitching.
 What you eat and the supplements you take affect your eye vision, and research shows that diet and supplements can he used to treat or prevent these conditions.
 It’s time to appreciate all what your eyes do for you.
 Maintaining a good eye health is also one of the 70 habits featured in my e-book 70 Powerful Habits For A Great Health which will guide you how to take positive steps to improve your wellness and overall health.

 So what are those nutrients that can prevent eyesight problems and improve vision?